2021/22 | Conestoga College

 - Student's choices will be utilized when possible.

-- Once this information is collected, students will be placed on lists according to their first choice of placements.
+- Once this information is received, students will be grouped according to their first choice of clinical site.

-- All pre-WIL requirements must be complete prior to ranking clinical (WIL) placement sites.
+- Students pre-WIL requirements need to be complete in order to be eligible to rank clinical (WIL) placement sites.

 Guidelines for WIL Placements